goose-lang/goose/README.md

 - A `.go` file which uses the Go `testing` package.
 This is for confirming that tests actually do always return true, as intended.
 Note that the use of the testing package means that this file must end in `_test.go`.
+It should go in the `semantics/` directory.
 - A `.v` file that runs using Perennial's semantic interpreter.
 This file should go in Perennial's `goose_lang/interpreter/` directory and can have any name.